Skip to main content

 Assault in the 1st DegreePenal Law §120.10Class B felony, up to 25 years in prisonAlways prosecuted

-The presence of a weapon, the degree of physical injury, and the victim’s status (e.g., police officer) can all elevate a charge from misdemeanor to felony, greatly increasing the potential for a lengthy prison sentence.
+The presence of a weapon, the degree of physical injury, and the victim’s status (e.g., police officer) can all elevate a charge from misdemeanor to felony, greatly increasing the potential for a lengthy prison sentence following a finding of serious bodily injury.

 Navigating the legal process effectively can be crucial in reducing penalties or even dismissing physical injury crime charges.
-Defense tactics focus on challenging the prosecution's evidence, leveraging mitigating circumstances, and, where possible, reaching favorable agreements with the victim.
+Defense tactics focus on challenging the prosecution's evidence and leveraging mitigating circumstances in cases involving bodily injury.
 This section examines effective strategies in New York physical injury crime cases.

 Role of Victim Agreement

-For misdemeanor offenses like third-degree assault, New York treats them as "complainant-dependent crimes," which means the victim's willingness to cooperate or not cooperate with the prosecution plays a major role.
-If the victim files an affidavit of non-prosecution, the case may be dismissed or downgraded to a lesser charge.
-This critical element does not, however, apply to felony-level assaults, where the State proceeds regardless of victim preference in cases involving serious physical injury.
+For misdemeanor offenses like third-degree assault, New York treats them as "complainant-dependent crimes," meaning the victim's willingness to cooperate or not cooperate with the prosecution plays a major role.
+If the victim files an "affidavit of non-prosecution," the case may be dismissed or downgraded to a lesser charge, especially where the resulting harm does not rise to the level of serious bodily injury.
+This critical element does not apply to felony-level assaults, where the State proceeds regardless of victim preference.

 Thus, early settlement with the victim during the police investigation or arraignment stage is crucial for favorable outcomes in misdemeanor cases.
-For felonies, while settlement won't block prosecution, it still greatly influences sentencing by demonstrating accountability and remorse for the physical injury caused.
+For felonies, settlement still greatly influences sentencing by demonstrating accountability and remorse for the bodily injury caused.

 Mitigating Circumstances

 Courts in New York consider a wide range of factors that can potentially reduce sentences for a physical injury crime, even when guilt is established.
-Presenting strong evidence of mitigating circumstances can persuade a judge or prosecutor to agree to a lesser sentence or a non-incarceratory disposition.
+Presenting strong evidence of mitigating circumstances can persuade a judge or prosecutor to agree to a lesser sentence or a non-incarceratory disposition, limiting the severity of the penalty for causing bodily injury.

 Courts in New York consider the following to potentially reduce sentences: